Delaware v. Pennsylvania: Supreme Court of the United States

-The court held that the disputed instruments are "sufficiently 'similar' to money orders to fall under the FDA".
-The court did not decide whether the disputed instruments "are" money orders.
+The court held that the disputed instruments are "sufficiently similar" to money orders to fall under the FDA.
+The court did not decide whether the disputed instruments are" money orders.
 The court ruled that they were similar to money orders under 12 U.S.C.
 2503.
 They fall into the FDA's "other similar written instrument" category.

 The Supreme Court's opinion addresses the first phase of the bifurcated process from the special master's liability phases.
 The Court left the special master to decide the damages in the second phase.

-The court looked at the common-law it created in by the court's own case law of two rules.
+The court looked at the common-law it created by the court's own case law of two rules.

 According to the primary rule (default), the proceeds of abandoned financial produce should escheat "to the State of the creditor's last known address as shown by the debtor's books."
 The secondary rule did not resolve the question of escheatment when the creditors' addresses were unknown or because the state did not have a law allowing escheatment.
 Thus, the secondary rule served to allow the abandoned property to default to the state of incorporation.

-The court acknowledged that it created the default rule to escheat to the state of the creditor's last known address because it "tend[ed] to distribute escheats amount States in the proportion of the commercial activities of their residents."
+The court acknowledged that it created the default rule to escheat to the state of the creditor's last known address because it "tend[ed] to distribute escheats among States in the proportion of the commercial activities of their residents."
 The court acknowledged that the regulations it had established were leading to an uneven distribution of benefits among certain financial instruments.
 It specifically drew attention to Western Union's failure to maintain records of the addresses of consumers who purchased its financial products.

 The court discussed the case of Pennsylvania v.
 New York, 407 U. S. 206 (1972).
 In this case, Pennsylvania asked for the Supreme Court to change its rules for escheatment because it was creating an unfair "windfall" to states where money orders are purchased, moving money to the state of New York.
 In the Pennsylvania case, the court refused to change its rule for escheatment.